 I wrote about hiking on mudflats in more detail somewhere else, but you can also watch this Youtube video to determine if mudflat hiking is something for you.

-Map Of The 5 Dutch Wadden Islands
+Map Of The Wadden Islands In The Netherlands

 The five Dutch Wadden Islands stretch in a graceful arch between Den Helder and the Eemsmond as the “crowning glory” of the Netherlands, as the tourist brochures will tell you.
 That “crowning glory” is a bit too exaggerated for my taste, but I can assure you that the Wadden Sea and Islands offer a unique experience indeed.

-Though all of the five Dutch Wadden Islands have common elements, like fantastic wide beaches on the North Sea side of the Wadden islands, there are also differences.
+Though all of the five Dutch Wadden Islands have common elements, like fantastic wide beaches on the North Sea side of the Wadden Islands, there are also differences.
 It depends upon your taste which Wadden island you will like best.

 How To Go To The Wadden Islands?